 We appreciate that this is a complex decision and so if you have any questions, or would prefer to talk through the options by phone, please don’t hesitate to contact us.

-The Outdoor Advisors Panel (OEAP) and The Council for Learning Outside the Classroom (CLOtC) has been working to help schools to claim from their commercial insurance for trips which they are not able to take due to Government Advice.
+The Outdoor Advisors Panel (OEAP) and The Council for Learning Outside the Classroom (CLOtC) has been working to help groups claim on their school's insurance insurance for trips which can't go ahead due to school closure.
 They issued the following statement which has been signed off by the Department for Education:

 For domestic visits and visits abroad, which have had to be cancelled as a result of government advice, the advice from the DfE is to contact your insurer.

 For those schools who have committed to educational visits which can now not go ahead, the government’s advice issued is sufficient and will allow schools to make an insurance claim against their policy.
 This includes more complex overseas expeditions, where the duration of school closure and the subsequent lack of organisational and preparation time with the students may mean that a future expedition has become unviable for a school to undertake safely even after the school re-opens.